zio/zio-http/docs/concepts/endpoint.md

 ---
 id: endpoint
-title: Endpoints
+title: "Endpoint"
 ---

 # Endpoint

 In ZIO HTTP, an `Endpoint` is a fundamental building block that represents a single HTTP route or operation.
 It offers a declarative approach to defining your API's contract, encompassing the HTTP method, path pattern, input parameters, output types and potential errors.

-## Key Concepts of Endpoints:
+## Key Concepts of Endpoint:

 ### Defining an Endpoint